Get

 british shorthair

 All cats will inevitably scratch, including the British Shorthair.
-Scratching is a need for cats.
-They must do it to keep their nails worn down to a safe level.
+Scratching is instinctual for cats.
+They must do it to communicate with other cats and keep their nails worn down to a safe level.
 Otherwise, their nails may overgrow and prevent them from walking properly.
 Therefore, all cats will scratch—no matter their breed.

 With that said, providing a scratching post does help to some extent.
 If you provide your cat with a safe place to scratch and teach them to do it, you can save your furniture.
 This requires some upfront training and cost, though.
 Scratching posts aren’t expensive, but you may need a few spread throughout your house to be effective.